Dennis-2004/DnD/BoyosDND/Chaos Ships/Groups/Strongest 8 of Commanding Officer.md

 Wis:
 Cha:

-Builds and repairs machinery for her friends was rank 4 and after losing both her legs in the raid she spent so long fixing herself and other that she fell behind in terms of combat and dropped to rank 8
+Builds and repairs machinery for her friends was rank 4 and after losing both her legs in the raid she spent so long fixing herself and other that she fell behind in terms of combat and dropped to rank 8.
+Want to become a necromaton to regain her power